 Kew’s second annual Science Festival in August will offer an excellent opportunity for more visitors to delve further into the intriguing world of these extraordinary creatures, as Kew science comes out of the labs and into the Gardens.

 During the summer, visitors will take part in arts and crafts sessions, making handmade flowers which will come to life in a stop motion animation with the help of professional animators from the award winning Chocolate Films (the masterminds behind this short).
-This charming animation will expose the incredible relationships between plants and beetles as pollinators, with visitors playing an integral role in the world record attempt.
+This charming animation will expose the incredible relationships between plants and beetles as pollinators, with visitors playing an integral role in its creation.
 The finished picture will be unveiled in autumn at the annual Kew the Movies film festival.

 Richard Deverell, Director of RBG Kew says “We’re looking forward to welcoming visitors of all ages to explore the weird and wonderful world of wild pollinators.
-Whether they help to build the world’s largest Insect Hotel, animate their own handmade flowers or admire the mesmerising beauty of The Hive, my hope is they will be inspired to consider plants and pollinators in their everyday, and help us tackle the challenges they face.
+Whether they animate their own handmade flowers or admire the mesmerising beauty of The Hive, my hope is they will be inspired to consider plants and pollinators in their everyday, and help us tackle the challenges they face.
 Our unparalleled collections allow us to show the importance that plant and fungi have in our world and the integral relationships they have with pollinators.
 What a joy it is to be able to capture the imagination of our visitors with such an inspired and interactive programme of summer fun.”

 For images and more information please contact the Royal Botanic Gardens, Kew Press Office on 020 8332 5607 or email firstname.lastname@example.org